christian-barbosa9/Book-Discovery-Review-Platform/README.md

 # Community Skill Exchange Platform

 A full-stack web application that connects people through knowledge sharing and skill development.
 Users can offer skills they want to teach, seek skills they want to learn, and review experiences with other community members.
-Built with React, Express.js, and PostgreSQL.
+Built with React, Express.js, and MongoDB.

 ## 🎯 Features